A couple of weeks ago I reached 100 days of…

 Having bariatric surgery is a huge decision and affects not only you but others around you especially in the lead up and for the first six months or so after surgery.
 It’s important to have a main support person who you know is there for you and really wanting you to be successful.
 This may or may not be your significant other.
 It’s okay if it’s not, let’s just get that straight.
 If the person you are closest to encourages your attempts at looking after yourself or undermines your confidence this is not going to be helpful for you

 The factors that influence relationship breakups after surgery vary but from what I’ve read anecdotally it can be from the person who has had the surgery feeling such a change after in themselves and wanting different things.
 I am not surprised by this at all.
 After surgery you gain so much of your life back that if your partner is not willing or wanting to go on these new adventures then, no, it may not continue to work between you.
 Also on the part of the non surgery partner there may be feelings of jealousy and a loss of control and that can be for a variety of reasons.
 I think also a little bit of insecurity in the relationship on either part can be a huge influencer in whether the relationship makes it or not.

-I have said before that my husband has been incredily supportive throughout this whole process and he has been my main support person.
-Our relationship was very healthy before my surgery, he was worried about my health and was excited at how good this would be for me long term.
+I have said before that my husband has been incredibly supportive throughout this whole process and he has been my main support person.
+Our relationship was very healthy before my surgery, he was worried about my health and was excited at how good this would be for me long-term.
 More than anything our relationship has been reinforced and we have got even closer through this which is amazing.

 Were you aware that bariatric surgery can have such a big effect on your relationship with your significant other?
 Was your partner really supportive or did you have someone else as your main support person going through bariatric surgery?
 Comment below I’d love to hear from you!